Generational Diversity: How Can it Help Your Organization?

 50% of younger colleagues dismissing the abilities of older coworkers

-Evidence shows that a generationally-diverse workforce is a successful workforce—and here’s why.
+Again, the evidence shows that a generationally-diverse workforce is a successful workforce—and here’s why.

 Generational diversity enables innovation and problem-solving.